joelburton/Javascript1/loops.md

 	"SpongeBob SquarePants" : "L.R.H"
 }

-for movie in mystery_actor
+for movie in mystery_actor:
-	print "Our mystery actor appeared in %s as %s." % movie, mystery_actor[movie])
+	print "Our mystery actor appeared in %s as %s." % (movie, mystery_actor[movie])

 print "Who was our mystery actor?"
 ```